ArnabPushilal/ArnabPushilal.github.io/_portfolio/portfolio-1.md

 ### Baseline Model

  A pretrained modular model checkpoint trained on the WNC by  [Pryzant2020AutomaticallyNS](https://www.semanticscholar.org/paper/Automatically-Neutralizing-Subjective-Bias-in-Text-Pryzant-Martinez/16981cc4ddefd3ea7655754fd83a2a8ff2203a8b) served as the baseline for our experiments.
-Inference was run directly on the model with our test sets and subsequently evaluated as per Section 4.3.
+Inference was run directly on the model with our test sets.

 ### Fine tuning the pretrained model